marctrem/usbarmory-wiki-fork/Host-communication.md

 **NOTE**: The official pre-imaged microSD card for the USB armory configures it with IP address 10.0.0.1/24 and default gateway 10.0.0.2, the following setup instructions reflect these settings.

-1. Plug in the USB armory and let Windows install the network adapter.
+1. Plug in the USB armory and let Windows install the network adapter driver.
+The driver installation is usually automatic, however on certain Windows installations it has been reported that this is not the case.
+To manually install a driver, success has been reported with the [Linux USB Ethernet/RNDIS Gadget](https://www.kernel.org/doc/Documentation/usb/linux.inf) or the [Acer USB Ethernet/RNDIS Gadget](http://catalog.update.microsoft.com/v7/site/ScopedViewRedirect.aspx?updateid=37e35bd4-d788-4b83-9416-f78e439f90a2).

 2. Once installation is complete go on the Control Panel, choose 'Network and Internet' -> 'Network and Sharing Center' ->  'Change adapter settings'.